Printer-friendly Information Sheet.

 - Bachelor of Laws

-- Double degree or double majors including any two of the above, with a full-time course length of no more than 5 years
+- Double degree or double majors including at least one of the above, with a full-time course length of no more than 5 years

 The Scholarship Committee is responsible for the selection process and on-going administration of the Scholarship.